aserowy/tmux.nvim/README.md

 # tmux.nvim

-> Here is the English translation of the text after the colon: "As my workflow
+> As my workflow has changed over time, I no longer use tmux.
+This means that
-> has changed over time, I no longer use tmux.
-This means that while I will
+> while I will continue to maintain this plugin, I will no longer implement
-> continue to maintain this plugin, I will no longer implement fixes, features,
+> fixes, features, or maintenance.
+PRs are always welcome and will be merged upon
-> or maintenance.
-PRs are always welcome and will be merged upon review."
+> review.

 ![dependabot](https://img.shields.io/badge/dependabot-enabled-025e8c?logo=Dependabot)
 [![ci](https://github.com/aserowy/tmux.nvim/actions/workflows/ci.yaml/badge.svg)](https://github.com/aserowy/tmux.nvim/actions/workflows/ci.yaml)